threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

   result.submitted # if the transaction was submitted (if not it is because more signatures are required)
   ```

-An address can only be registered once, a generic `ExplorerServerError` error will be raised if you try to double-register an address.
+An address can only be registered once, a generic `j.clients.tfchain.errors.ExplorerServerError` error
-If your wallet does not own the defined address, the `ERC20RegistrationForbidden` error will be raised.
+will be raised if you try to double-register an address.
+If your wallet does not own the defined address,
+the `j.clients.tfchain.errors.ERC20RegistrationForbidden` error will be raised.

 See [The ERC20 Address Register Unit Test](./tests/21_erc20_address_register.py)
 for detailed examples of the registration of an ERC20 withdraw address.